 The ability to advertise and generally solicit pursuant to an offering under Rule 506(c) will allow issuers to reach a much wider group of investors.
-However, issuers will need to adopt more rigorous procedures to confirm that all investors that actually invest are accredited investors, or the safe harbor under Rule 506 would not be available for the entire offering and would possibly trigger rescission rights in favor of investors.
+However, issuers using advertising or general solicitation in their offerings will need to adopt more rigorous procedures to confirm that all investors that actually invest are accredited investors, or the safe harbor under Rule 506 would not be available for the entire offering and would possibly trigger rescission rights in favor of investors.
 Additionally, if Rule 506 were not available, the securities would not be "covered securities" and the result could be non-compliance with state securities laws and consequent civil and criminal penalties and rights of rescission.